French (FRNCH)

 Prereq: FRNCH 3010

-Readings in French prose, theater and poetry.
-Introduction to close reading and analysis.
-Development of reading and writing skills for upper-level courses.
+Introduction to close interpretation analysis of selected print texts and audiovisual media (podcast, film, etc.).
+Development of reading, discussion, writing and media literacy skills for upper-level courses.
 Meets International Perspectives Requirement.
-(Typically Offered: Spring)

 Credits: 3.
 Contact Hours: Lecture 3.